thatguytomfromosrs/osrsping/README.md

 3. Go to Microsoft Store
 4. Download Ubuntu: https://i.imgur.com/8JS2UsU.png
 5. Launch Ubuntu and wait for install to complete then close
-6. Download OSRSWorldPingTool.sh
+6. Download OSRSWorldPingTool.sh from link below
 7. Put file on your Desktop
-8. Open PowerShell again as administrator and type in this command: cd ~; cd Desktop
+8. Open PowerShell again and type in this command:

+        cd ~; cd Desktop

-9. Now type in this command: bash OSRSWorldPingTool.sh
+9. Now type in this command:

+        bash OSRSWorldPingTool.sh

 10. Done!

 Guide for Linux
 ================
 1. Download OSRSWorldPingTool.sh to ~
 2. Open terminal
-3. Type in terminal to enable execution permissions: chmod +x OSRSWorldPingTool.sh
+3. Type in terminal to enable execution permissions:

+        chmod +x OSRSWorldPingTool.sh

+4. Execute script:

-4. Type in terminal: OSRSWorldPingTool.sh
+        OSRSWorldPingTool.sh

 5. Done!